 How did the Appian Way lead?

 The Via Appia started at the Great Circus and left the city through the gate of the Servian Wall – Porta Capena – and led through the suburbs.
 The route then ran straight through the Albanian Mountains, which made the road steep at times, and then through the former Pontina Mud (Paludes Pontinae).
 Through the smelly swamps (attempts were made to drain them, e.g. for Claudius, but it was only possible in the 20th century), he led a 31 km stone section, which required constant repairs.
-Over time, a replacement road was created – a canal commissioned by Marcus Cornelius Cathegus in 162 BCE – which was more favored by travelers when crossing swamps.
+Over time, a replacement road was created – a canal commissioned by Marcus Cornelius Cathegus in 162 BCE – which was more favoured by travellers when crossing swamps.

 Then, from the town of Tarracina, via Appia it followed the wharf and turned slightly north to Capua.
 This is also where the early form of the Appian Road ended, the total length of which was 212 km.
-At the beginning, there were no milestones along the road, as they began to be set in later times.
+In the beginning, there were no milestones along the road, as they began to be set in later times.

 Triumphant for Rome, the Third Samnite War (298-290 BCE) brought the Samnites under Roman authority and the creation of 13 new colonies in Campania and Samnium.
 With the expansion of the Roman sphere of influence, it was decided to extend via Appia by another 56 km, to then reach Venusia,

-In 282-272 BCE there was a clash of Roman troops with Pyrrhus and Taranto.
+In 282-272 BCE there was a clash of Roman troops with Pyrrhus and Tarentum.
 After heavy battles and great supply difficulties (via Appia played a huge role), the Romans managed to defeat the king of Epirus and subjugate the Greek city.
 With the victory, the Appian Way was extended to Brundisium in 264 BCE

 Later, during the reign of Trajan, the said Via Traiana was created.
 This route extended the Appian Way from Brundisium to Beneventum.